 San Juan River, Utah

-The San Juan River is a major tributary of the Colorado River.
-It flows through the deeply incised sandstone of the Colorado Plateau in many tight “goosenecks.”
-The San Juan is well known for archeological sites of ancient Indians: Fremont and Anasazi.
-Along with challenging rapids, the San Juan offers the fun boating phenomenon of “sand waves.”
+The San Juan River in southern Utah; a major tributary of the Colorado River, flows 83 miles through the deeply incised sandstone slick rock country of the Colorado Plateau in many tight bends.
+The San Juan is world renowned for archaeological sites of the Fremont and Anasazi featuring both petroglyphs and spacious cliff dwellings accessible on side hikes from the river.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.